rdiez/Tools/BackupFiles/README.txt

 For extra comfort, you can remind and notify the user during the process.

+-------- RenameWithLastModifiedDate.sh --------

+Renames manually-created backup files like this:

+  Prefix.txt.bak01  -> Prefix-2019-01-02-010203.txt
+  Prefix.txt.bak02  -> Prefix-2019-01-03-010203.txt

+The you can use Python tool 'rotate-backups' in oder to trim older backups by date.

-Copyright (c) 2015-2018 R. Diez - Licensed under the GNU AGPLv3
+Copyright (c) 2015-2019 R. Diez - Licensed under the GNU AGPLv3